Bielik20/nx-plugins/packages/nx-serverless/README.md

 ## Generate

-### `serverless-bundle`
+### `serverless-esbuild`

-Default plugin used in generation is [`serverless-bundle`](https://www.npmjs.com/package/serverless-bundle).
+Default plugin used in generation is [`serverless-esbuild`](https://www.npmjs.com/package/serverless-esbuild).
-It supports all providers, nx cache as far as output of serverless bundle is concerned, but it doesn't work with incremental builds.
+It supports all providers, nx cache as far as output of serverless is concerned, but it doesn't work with incremental builds.

 ```
 nx generate @ns3/nx-serverless:app my-app-name